googleads/html5-to-dfp/README.md

 **NOTE: This is not an officially supported Google product.**

-This repository contains an open source version of the HTML5 crreative converter tool for DFP, previously living as a service at https://html5-to-dfp.appspot.com/.
+This repository contains an open source version of the HTML5 creative converter tool for DFP, previously living as a service at https://html5-to-dfp.appspot.com/.

-Html5 to DFP makes it easy for traffickers to upload HTML5 creative bundles (.zip files) from Adobe Edge and Google Web Designer to DFP as custom creatives.
+HTML5 to DFP makes it easy for traffickers to upload to DFP as custom creatives, HTML5 creative bundles (.zip files) created in Adobe Edge and Google Web Designer.

 Please note that **HTML5 creative bundles are now directly supported in DFP** - you can upload them as easily as any other asset by using the new HTML5 creative type.